QC-Gaming1/g1-platform-testauto-interview/README.md

 what it is that we do, why we do it, and how.

-This will help us figure out if you are a match for the team, and help you figure out if this projet is a match for you too.
+This will help us figure out if you are a match for the team, and help you figure out if this project is a match for you too.

 ### Comprehension of the documentation